mvroomen/portfolio/final-project-part-two.md

 |    Throughline      |   Based on the questions I came up with, which have increased my self-awareness during this project, and the feedback I received, I plan to make sure that when reviewing my story, I look for any areas that I'm losing the throughline so I can fix them!
 Similarly, I plan make sure I address the big takeaways clearly in the conclusion and may even add a call to action in the form of a question like "if you lose your job, does your government have a plan for you?.         |
 |    Use details/info with captions, images, statistics to talk instead of text as much as possible      |    Using captions, more images, and hopefully a few more statistics, I plan keep the text at a minimum an attempt to let the additional features do "as much of the talking" as possible.
 Hopefully, that will allow me to tell the story thoroughly, but without my reading feeling bogged down by text.                                                                           |

+As I fill in all the text descriptions, especially in the time line like parts of my story, one of my main challenges will be keeping things short and sweet.
+As my interviewees reminded me, a lot of the story tells itself in the 7 out of 10 graphic and the employment chart.
+My job will be to fill in the "how" using the text blubs without asking my readers to dive into the weeds of economic development with me.

 Working on this Final Project and researching about Limburg has made me think about how distant, yet connected to the world of Dutch coal mining I am as a current graduate student in the US that's in a former coal mining region.
 One of the things that connects me to my coal mining ancestors is food, specifically my grandmother Wilhelmina's food, which she would have made for her father Hendrik and any family friends that were also coal miners.
 Decades later, she made many of those same foods for me.
 If I'm able to find a good recipe quickly enough and have it translated, I might add one of her recipes that she would have made as young women for her father after a long day in the mines and for me after a long afternoon on the playground.